 - Expected family contribution (EFC): This figure is most often taken from the FAFSA report.
 It represents what you and your family are expected to contribute toward your educational expenses based on family income and assets.

 The cost of attending a particular school minus what your family is expected to contribute equals your need for financial aid at that school.
-Each school to which you have submitted a financial aid application will send you a financial aid award letter, letting you know how much aid you're eligible for at their school and what type of aid you've been allowed--grants, work-study or loans, for example.
-Information should be included that explains how to interpret the award letter.
+Each school to which you have submitted a financial aid application should send you a financial aid award letter to inform you what type of aid you've been allowed -- grants, work-study or loans, for example -- and how much of each.